-The preseason forecast of 107,325 age-3 ocean recruits places Snohomish natural coho in the Low abundance-based status category, which results in an allowable total exploitation rate of no more than 40 percent under the Council-adopted exploitation rate matrix (Appendix A, Table A-5) and the 2002 PST Southern Coho Management Plan (Table III-5).
+The preseason forecast of 65,925 age-3 ocean recruits places Snohomish natural coho in the Low category under the FMP and in the Moderate category under the PST.
+This results in an allowable total exploitation rate of no more than 40 percent under both the Council-adopted exploitation rate matrix (Appendix A, Table A-5) and the 2002 PST Southern Coho Management Plan (Table III-5).

 The OFL is defined in terms of spawner escapement (S{OFL}).
-For Snohomish coho, MFMT = 0.20 and the OFL is $S{OFL} = 107,325 \times (1-0.20) = 85,860$.
+For Snohomish coho, MFMT = 0.20 and the OFL is S{OFL} = 65,295 × (1-0.20) = 52,236.
 The preseason S{OFL} value will be recalculated with postseason abundance estimates (when available) to assess OFL compliance.